Vreath-core/vreath-cli/README.md

 ## Attention
 This is under development.
 Our main net is not launched yet.
 As we could reset the blockchain, at present, our token has no value.

+## Requirement
+- npm v11.13.0+
+- cargo v1.35.0+ (nightly)

 ## Installation
 `git clone https://github.com/Vreath-core/vreath-cli.git`